Donies1/kOS-Scripts/README.md

-# kOS-Scripts
+These are some of the scripts I use in my KSP videos.
-Scripts I use in my ksp vids
+Feel free to comment and help me improve!